TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 Examples::

-   import foo                 # foo imported and bound locally import foo.bar.baz         # foo.bar.baz imported, foo bound locally import foo.bar.baz as fbb  # foo.bar.baz imported and bound as fbb from foo.bar import baz    # foo.bar.baz imported and bound as baz from foo import attr       # foo imported and foo.attr bound as attr
+   agiza foo                 # foo imported and bound locally agiza foo.bar.baz         # foo.bar.baz imported, foo bound locally agiza foo.bar.baz as fbb  # foo.bar.baz imported and bound as fbb kutoka foo.bar agiza baz    # foo.bar.baz imported and bound as baz kutoka foo agiza attr       # foo imported and foo.attr bound as attr

-.. index:: single: * (asterisk); import statement
+.. index:: single: * (asterisk); agiza statement

 If the list of identifiers is replaced by a star (``'*'``), all public names defined in the module are bound in the local namespace for the scope